 The rule: 'You don’t need life insurance if you’re under 35'

 Many people seem to be obsessing over whether they'll be able to travel again — instead of planning for the unthinkable with a life insurance policy.
-But the current pandemic serves up sobering reminder that anything can happen.
+But the current pandemic serves up a sobering reminder that anything can happen.

-So, if you have debt, loans or a mortgage, you should definitely consider purchasing a life insurance policy — even if you're under 35.
+So if you have debt, loans or a mortgage, you should definitely consider purchasing a life insurance policy — even if you're under 35.